rustedimac/dc_manga_downloader/README.md

 * **🚀 High-Speed Multi-Threading:** Downloads up to 15 images concurrently per post, maximizing bandwidth and minimizing wait times.
 * **🧠 Hyper-Intelligent Title Parsing:** Automatically extracts the Series Name and Chapter Number from messy post titles, completely ignoring garbage text, upvote begging, or trailing parentheses.
 * **🔗 Daisy-Chain Crawling:** Detects "Previous Chapter" or "Next Chapter" links inside a post and automatically hops through them to bridge gaps in your catalog.
-* **📂 Smart Alias Routing:** Map messy or inconsistent series names to a single, clean "Operator Name."
+* **📂 Smart Alias Routing:** Map messy or inconsistent series names (e.g., `방과 후, 우리는 우주에서 헤맨다`, `방과후 우리는 우주에서 헤맨다`) to a single, clean "Operator Name."
 All downloads for that series will automatically route to your defined folder.
 * **🛡️ Duplicate Shield & Data Safety:** * Prevents downloading the exact same URL twice.
   * Uses **Atomic File Writes** and **Cross-Process Mutex Locks** to prevent database corruption, even if the scheduler is running in the background while you browse the catalog.
 * **📁 One-Click Library Access:** Instantly open your organized download directory straight from the launcher menu.